 Dr Dave Leal has a particular interest in ethics and philosophy of religion, but also teaches logic, early modern philosophy, epistemology, and philosophy of mind.
 Professor Christopher Timpson, a philosopher of science, particularly of physics, has interests in philosophy of mind and language and in the history of 20th Century Anglophone philosophy.
 Dr Simon Shogry came to Brasenose in 2017 and is a specialist in ancient Greek and Roman philosophy.
 His research focuses on epistemology and ethics in Plato and the Stoics.
-Dr Elias Dinas is a political scientist and is interested in comparative political behaviour and political socialisation.
 Professor Andrea Ruggeri is a political scientist and is interested in international relations and comparative, his research focuses on civil wars, peacekeeping, and political violence.
-Dr Ferdinand Rauch's research interests consider different empirical applications of microeconomic theory, mainly in the areas of international trade and regional and urban economics.
+Dr Katerina Tertytchnaya's research interestes include comparative behaviour and authoritarian politics.
+Banu Demir Pakel is and Associate Professor and Tutorial Fellow in Economics, whose research interests cover international trade and development.
+Dr Sergio de Ferra's research interests cover international macroeconomics, sovereign debt and default, fiscal policy, capital flows and the Euro area.